PureNimble/ISEP-LAPR2/docs/sprintD/US09/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US004 Submit a request for listing a property sale or rent." since the client has to choose a property of his interest before scheduling a visit to that property.
+* There is a dependency to "US004 Submit a request for listing a property sale or rent." and "US002 As an agent, I can publish any sale announcement on the system, for example received through a phone call." since the client has to choose a property of his interest before scheduling a visit to that property.
 * There is a dependency to "US003 As a system administrator, I want to register a new employee." since the client must leave a message to the agent, this agent must be registered in a store in order to schedule a visit for the client.